SoleimanRahmani/Spam-Detector/README.md

         style.css
 ```

 The ```spam.csv``` is a collection of messages tagged as spam or ham.
 The ```templates``` is the directory in which Flask will look for static HTML files.
 The```home.html``` render an input text form where a user can enter a message and ```result.html``` shows the prediction based on the built classification model and user's input. ```style.css``` is saved in static folder which determine the look of HTML documents. ```app.py``` file contains the main machile learning code of the application that is executed by  Python interpreter to run the Flask web application.
-The ```check.py``` is an individual python file, added to the project folder just to demonstrate the model selection which is explained in the previous section.
+The ```check.py``` is an individual python file, added to the project directory just to demonstrate the model selection which is explained in the previous section.

 ### app.py
 The app.py file is the main code executed by the Python interpreter to run the Flask web application.
-Inside ```app.py```,
+The code inside ```app.py``` is explained as follows:

 #### Libraries
 ```python